 Beautiful women Oscar winners in new Dior ad

-The beautiful blonde, running late and clad in dark glasses, slips incognito into a fashion show at Versailles’ Hall of Mirrors.
+CLad in dark glasses and running late, the beautiful blonde slips incognito into a fashion show at Versailles’ Hall of Mirrors.

-Backstage is a hive of a pre-catwalk show activity – make-up artists, stylists and technicians swarm around models as they prepare for their runway spins while privileged Dior fashion show invitees wait excitedly.
+Backstage buzzes with pre-catwalk show activity as make-up artists, stylists, and technicians swarm around models preparing for their runway spins while privileged invitees of the Dior fashion show wait with excitement.

-Late though she may be, Charlize Theron steals the show in the just-released ad, directed by Seven Years in Tibet’s Jean-Jacques Annaud.
+Despite her tardiness, Charlize Theron steals the spotlight in the newly released ad, directed by Jean-Jacques Annaud of Seven Years in Tibet fame.

-This time round, Ms Theron deftly ditches her black ensemble for something altogether more stunning and we see that joining her on the catwalk will be none other than Marilyn Monroe, Marlene Dietrich and Grace Kelly.
+In this latest rendition, Ms. Theron skillfully swaps her black outfit for something far more striking, revealing that joining her on the catwalk will be icons such as Marilyn Monroe, Marlene Dietrich, and Grace Kelly.

-The Oscar-winning actress, 36, said of filming the commercial in the splendour of Louis XIV’s home: ‘It was incredibly glamorous and fantastic.
-I don’t think I’ll experience something like that again in my lifetime’.
+The 36-year-old Oscar-winning actress remarked about shooting the commercial in the luxurious setting of Louis XIV’s residence: ‘It was incredibly glamorous and fantastic.
+I don’t think I’ll experience something like that again in my lifetime.’

-The late Hollywood greats are fleetingly – and very believably – filmed getting ready for the Dior show.
-Dietrich sizzles in stockings and top hat, Kelly appears as demure as ever in a grey ball gown and Monroe, sparkling in silver, coos over the curved J’Adore bottle.
+The film astonishingly features the late Hollywood legends as they prepare for the Dior show.
+Dietrich sizzles in stockings and a top hat, Kelly exudes her usual demureness in a grey ball gown, while Monroe sparkles in silver and admires the curved J’Adore bottle.

-The show’s glistering gold star, Monster actress Ms Theron, sweeps her way down the catwalk to rapturous applause.
+Ms. Theron, the dazzling star from Monster, gracefully makes her way down the catwalk to rapturous applause.

-The production is a sumptuous and hi-octane affair, steeped in fashion history and pomp.
+The production presents a lavish and high-energy spectacle steeped in fashion history and grandeur.

-Iconic faces – Dior could hardly have aimed higher than the endorsement of screen sirens Dietrich, Monroe and Kelly – are cleverly CGI’d into the scenes, lending their weight to the chandeliered opulence.
+Dior couldn’t have aimed higher than featuring iconic screen sirens Dietrich, Monroe, and Kelly as they were ingeniously CGI’d into the scenes, enhancing the chandeliered opulence.

-The showy campaign is a celebration of the new version of the scent that was originally launched in 1999.
-The design house continues to align the floral scent with the heady world of the fashion brand.
+This extravagant campaign celebrates the new iteration of the fragrance originally launched in 1999.
+The design house continues to associate the floral scent with the extravagant world of fashion.

-The ad seems a long way from Dior’s affairs of late which have seen the company mired in controversy after its creative head, John Galliano, was arrested for allegedly launching an anti-Semitic tirade in Paris in February.
+However, this ad seems a significant departure from Dior’s recent troubles, which have left the company embroiled in controversy following John Galliano’s arrest for allegedly making an anti-Semitic tirade in Paris last February.

 by Helena Bryanlith